carlos4ndre/absinthepedia/README.md

 Website built with Phoenix, GraphQL and React.

-🔥🔥🔥 DISCLAMER: This project is only for learning purposes, and it doesn't pretend to sponser any crazy party.
+*DISCLAMER*: This project is only for learning purposes, and it doesn't pretend to sponsor any crazy party 🎅

 ## How to run the app?